 Central Location Upper East Side Historic District

 - 1871 House is conveniently and ideally located in the southern section of the Upper East Side known as Lenox Hill.
 Lenox Hill forms the lower section of the Upper East Side closest to Midtown.
 The house also lies within the Upper East Side Historic District and is protected by the New York Landmarks Preservation Commission.

 - Central Park, Restaurants, Cafes, Museums & Galleries.
-Tucked among gorgeous townhouses and other historic buildings between Park and Lexington Avenues 1871 House offers charming accommodations in the style of a B&B, a couple of blocks from Central Park, Madison Avenue shopping, cafes, restaurants, renowned museums, New York's most valued cultural institutions and art galleries.
+Tucked among gorgeous townhouses and other historic buildings between Park and Lexington Avenues 1871 House offers charming accommodations in the style of a B&B, a couple of blocks from Central Park, upscale shopping, cafes, restaurants, renowned museums, New York's most valued cultural institutions and art galleries.
 It has the good fortune to straddle several of the city’s most exciting and vital neighborhoods; residential Park Avenue, with its quiet elegance, Fifth and Madison Avenues, lined with chic boutiques; the vibrant energy and skyscrapers of Midtown; and the tranquility of Central Park.

 - Central Park is a prominent amenity of the neighborhood and within a few minutes' walk of the house.

 - The neighborhood is synonymous with wealth and social standing.
 Since the turn of the century, many of New York’s most affluent people have lived here.
 Today, the district contains a rich mixture of modest brownstone row houses, opulent town houses, mansions, and imposing apartment houses.
 Some of the finest American examples of urban residential architecture can be found on these streets.
 Source - Friends of the Upper East Side Historic Districts.